-- cobas [®]CT/NG is validated for use with cervical specimens collected in PreservCyt[®] Solution. cobas [®]CT/NG has not been validated for use with cervical specimens obtained in other media types.
-Using cobas [®]CT/NG with other media types may lead to false negative, false positive, and/or invalid results. - When aliquoting cervical specimens from primary containers into barcoded 13 mL round-based cobas PCR Media Secondary tubes for processing on the cobas 6800/8800 Systems, use pipettors with aerosol-barrier or positive-displacement tips to handle specimens.
-To avoid cross contamination, additional caps for these tubes in an alternate color (neutral; see Additional materials required) should be used to recap these specimens after processing. - Use caution when transferring specimens from primary containers to 13 mL round-based cobas®PCR Media Secondary tubes.
-Vortex primary specimens prior to transfer.
-Change pipetting tips after each specimen. - Aliquots of the primary specimen must contain a minimum volume of 1.0 mL.
+- cobas° CT/NG is validated for use with cervical specimens collected in PreservCyt Solution. cobas° CT/NG has not been validated for use with cervical specimens obtained in other media types.
+Using cobas° CT/NG with other media types may lead to false negative, false positive, and/or invalid results. - Cervical specimens in PreservCyt[®] Solution should be aliquoted into secondary tubes as follows: - 1.
+Prepare a barcoded 13 mL round-bottom cobas® PCR Secondary tube for each PreservCyt® specimen to be tested. - 2.
+With clean gloved hands, vortex each PreservCyt primary specimen vial for 10 seconds immediately prior to transfer. - 3.
+Uncap a primary vial and transfer at least 1.0 mL but no more than 4.0 mL into the prepared barcoded secondary tube from step 1. - Always use caution when transferring specimens from primary containers to secondary tubes. - Always use a new pipette tip for each specimen. - Always use pipettors with aerosol-barrier or positive-displacement tips to handle specimens. - To avoid cross contamination, additional caps for these tubes in an alternate color (neutral; see Additional materials required) should be used to recap these specimens after processing. - Transfer tube to a rack if testing is to be performed shortly after or cap the secondary tube if testing will be performed at a future time. - 4.
+Re-cap the primary vial with a replacement cap before moving to the next specimen.
+Store the primary vial upright. - 5.
+Only racks of uncapped tubes may be loaded into the Sample Supply Module of the cobas 6800/8800 Systems for CT/NG testing. - Aliquots of the primary specimen must contain a minimum volume of 1.0 mL.